Pittsburgh-based Cohen & Grigsby was founded in 1981 when

 the Pittsburgh area.
 The firm's president and CEO, Jack Elliot, has

 called the venture "a way to invest in the region's future."

-The firm is unique in its commitment to maintaining a
+The firm is unique in its commitment to maintaining a palette of

-Spalding and William Shatner's one-man show to Pittsburgh.
+and William Shatner's one-man show to Pittsburgh.

 ▲ Show Less▼ Show Full Description